 No other organisms typify the Age of Invertebrates more than brachiopods.
 They are the most abundant Paleozic fossils, except for maybe trilobites.
-Paleontologists use them to date rocks and other fossils.
+Because of this, paleontologists use them to date rocks and other fossils.
 Countless billions accumulated on the ocean floor with over 30,000 forms.
 Today there are far fewer species, only about 300 which live mostly in cold water, deep ocean environments.

 Brachiopods look like clams but are very different inside.
-To tell them apart, clams have uneven shaped left and right shells and both are identical.
-Brachiopods have symmetrical top and bottom shells, but the bottom is smaller.
-Brachiopods are commonly called "lampshells" due to their similarity in shape to a Roman oil lamp.
+To tell them apart, clams have uneven shaped shells, but both top and bottom halves are identical.
+Brachiopods are symmetrical at a glance, but the bottom shell is smaller.
+Brachiopods are commonly called "lampshells" due to their similarity in shape of a Roman oil lamp.

 They live in communities attached to objects by a muscular foot called a pedicle.
 They strain water in and out of their shells filtering microorganisms with their lophophores, a crown of tentacles.

-During the Devonian time slot, over 350 million years ago, Michigan was covered by a shallow saltwater sea.
+During the Devonian time slot over 350 million years ago, Michigan was covered by a shallow saltwater sea.
 That's where mass colonies of corals called Hexagonaria, percarinata, commonly known as Petoskey Stones, thrived and flourished.
 The saltwater seascape must have been lit up with a quilt-work of colors by the mass colonies.
-Unfortunately, they became extinct at the end of the Permian Period's mass extinction of life.
+Unfortunately, they became extinct at the end of the Permian Period's mass extinction.

 The name “Petoskey” originated from an Ottawa fur-trader chief named Petosegay.
-A northern Michigan city was named after him, only the name was modified to Petoskey.
-Because of their abundance along Michigan shorelines, especially in the northern regions near Petoskey, Governor George Romney signed a bill in 1965 that made the Petoskey Stone the official state stone.
+A northern Michigan city was named after him, except the name was modified to Petoskey.
+Because the coral fossils are so abundant along Michigan shorelines, especially in the northern regions near the city of Petoskey, Governor George Romney signed a bill in 1965 making the Petoskey Stone the official state stone.